YShokrollahi/polyscope-imaging/README.md

 # Polyscope without SSL certificate(Still under developments)

-This repository contains instructions for pulling and running the Polyscope Docker image on different VM machines..
+This repository contains instructions for pulling and running the Polyscope Docker image on different VM machines...

 ## Docker Image